 Can I take a loan against my FD?

 Yes.
-One of the many benefits of fixed deposits is that you can apply for a loan against your FD for up to 70% to 90% (may vary) of the principal amount.
-Known as an overdraft (OD) facility, the interest on this loan is usually 2% to 2.5% more than the interest paid on your FD.
+You can apply for a loan against your FD for up to 70% to 90% (may vary) of the principal amount.
+Known as an overdraft (OD) facility, the interest on this loan is usually 1% to 2.5% more than the interest paid on your FD.
 Most banks offer loans for a minimum of Rs 25,000 as an OD and this usually does not attract any pre-payment penalty.

 What documents are required for opening an FD Account?